 These nests can be either inside or outside your home and it’s not always easy to locate them.

-The good way is to check if you have any source of moist, decaying wood because they are most likely to make their nest in these places.
+The good way is to check if you have any source of moist, decaying wood because carpenter ants are most likely to make their nest in these places.

 Also, look for: